Convergence of backpropagation with momentum for network architectures with skip connections: Introduction

 Our main theoretical result is the convergence of backpropagation with DAG architectures using gradient descent with momentum.
-It is well known that feed-forward architectures converge to local minima under backpropagation, which is essentially gradient descent applied to an error function (see \cite{bishop1995neural}, for instance).
+It is well known that feed-forward architectures converge under backpropagation, which is essentially gradient descent applied to an error function (see \cite{bishop1995neural}, for instance).
 Updates for weights in backpropagation may be generalized to include a momentum term, which can help with increasing the convergence rate \cite{rumelhart1987parallel}.
-For a linear activation function, Bhaya \cite{bhaya2004steepest} and Torii \cite{torii2002stability} studied the convergence with backpropagation using momentum.
-Zhang et al.\cite{zhang2006} generalized convergence for a class of common nonlinear activation functions, including sigmoids, for the simple case of a zero hidden layer networks.
-Wu et al. \cite{wu2008convergence} further generalized to one layer, by demonstrating that error is monotonically decreasing under backpropagation iterations for sufficiently small momentum terms.
-The addition of a hidden layers required \cite{wu2008convergence} to make the additional assumption of bounded weights during the iteration procedure.
+Momentum can help with escaping local minima, but concerns of overshooting require careful arguments for establishing convergence.
+Formal arguments for convergence have so far been restricted to simple classes of neural networks.
+Bhaya \cite{bhaya2004steepest} and Torii \cite{torii2002stability} studied the convergence with backpropagation using momentum under a linear activation function.
+Zhang et al.\cite{zhang2006} generalized convergence for a class of common nonlinear activation functions, including sigmoids, for the case of a zero hidden layer networks.
+Wu et al. \cite{wu2008convergence} further generalized to one layer by demonstrating that error is monotonically decreasing under backpropagation iterations for sufficiently small momentum terms.
+The addition of a hidden layer required \cite{wu2008convergence} to make the additional assumption of bounded weights during the iteration procedure.

 It is not evident whether applying the methods of \cite{wu2008convergence} would generalize to networks with several hidden layers and skip connections, or if they would require stronger assumptions on boundedness of weights or the class of activation functions.
 We show in Section \ref{appsect} that convergence indeed does hold, with similar assumptions to the proof of convergence of one hidden layer.
-While the general methods of the proof are similar to \cite{wu2008convergence}, the addition of skip connections will require several tensor identities to prove key estimates.
+In Theorem \ref{bigtheo}, we give the key inequality for proving Theorem \ref{maint2}, a recursive form for increments of error and output values of hidden layers after each iteration.
+This estimate allows us to show that for sufficiently small momentum parameters (including the case of zero momentum), error decreases with each iteration.
+Our approach to convergence is somewhat more explicit than the traditional proof of gradient descent, which minimizes a loss function without considering network architecture.

-\section{ARCHITECTURE FOR A FEED-FORWARD NETWORK WITH CROSS-LAYER CONNECTIVITY}
+\section{Architecture for a feed-forward network with cross-layer connectivity}